 Presbyterian Heart and Vascular Care’s cardiologists (also known as heart doctors) care for disorders of the heart.
-We diagnose and treat congenital heart defects, heart failure, coronary disease, valvular heart disease, electrophysiology, and more – all at convenient locations throughout New Mexico.
+Our heart specialists diagnose and treat congenital heart defects, heart failure, coronary disease, valvular heart disease, electrophysiology, and more – all at convenient locations throughout New Mexico.

 At Presbyterian Heart and Vascular Care, we take a unique approach to acquiring, processing and interpreting your cardiac imaging study.

 Whether you need a simple diagnostic test or require a more complex examination, we use advanced technology to capture images of the heart.
-These images allow physicians to make accurate diagnoses of the underlying heart condition and determine the best treatment for you.
+These images allow cardiologists to make accurate diagnoses of the underlying heart condition and determine the best treatment for you.

 A Comprehensive, Multidisciplinary Approach

 A multidisciplinary cardiac team reviews all test results.
 This team approach helps us accurately identify and address any underlying condition that you may have.
 The team includes experts in the treatment and long-term management of many types of heart conditions.

-Our team members will promptly and comprehensively discuss their findings and recommendations directly with your doctor to ensure that you receive quality care.
+Our team members will promptly and comprehensively discuss their findings and recommendations directly with your heart doctor to ensure that you receive quality care.

 Cardiac Imaging Tests and Procedures